 Welcome to Watches You Should Know, a biweekly column highlighting important or little-known watches with interesting backstories and unexpected influence.
 This week: the Breitling No. 100 Chronographe-Compteur.

-The undeniably captivating look of a chronograph watch (a wrist-worn stopwatch) stems from its functionality: its busy face is crammed with dials and scales, and two buttons protruding from the case side tell you that this is basically a steampunk computer.
+The undeniably captivating look of a chronograph watch (a watch with an integrated stopwatch feature) stems from its functionality: its busy face is crammed with dials and scales, and two buttons protruding from the case side tell you that this is basically a steampunk computer.
 Those features make chronographs sporty, technical and immediately recognizable, and they're taken for granted today — but that wasn't always the case.

 Even today, there are different kinds of chronograph watches with different takes on integrating the stopwatch function — and aesthetic interpretations are legion.
 But the overwhelmingly common and archetypal form features two or three subdials and two pushers flanking the crown on the right side of the case — and this was Breitling's contribution.